 • Location: Egress windows installed above ground cost less than those that must be partially or totally below ground

-• Window type: Casement windows are the most popular, but other types are available that come at different price points.
+• Window type: Casement windows are the most popular, but other types of windows are available that come at different price points.

 Glass Quality